open-aac/cordova_face/README.md

 ```

 ## TODO
+- Support for non-cordova projects
 - Add js interface
-- Implement https://github.com/ReallySmallSoftware/cordova-plugin-android-fragmentactivity/blob/master/scripts/android/afterPluginInstall.js, but include the original file in a comment so nothing is lost
+- Implement arcore-toggle as an install script (https://github.com/ReallySmallSoftware/cordova-plugin-android-fragmentactivity/blob/master/scripts/android/afterPluginInstall.js), but include the original file in a comment so nothing is lost
 - Auto-convert distance in inches to screen location
-- Android doesn't actually stop tracking, hangs around forever (because it would crash when I tried to pause), this would be a great thing to fix :-D
+- Android doesn't actually stop tracking, hangs around forever (because it would crash whenever I tried to pause), this would be a great thing to fix :-D

 ## License
 MIT License